-(Mark one)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2020.

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to .

-Commission File Number: 001-39420

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 81-3369925 (IRS Employer Identification No.)

-1 Fanatical Place City of Windcrest

-San Antonio, Texas 78218 (Address of principal executive offices, including zip code)

-(210) 312-4000 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share RXT The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗹

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer

-\checkmark

-Accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of June 30, 2020, the last business day of our most recently completed second fiscal quarter, our common stock was not listed on any exchange or over-the counter market and, therefore, we cannot calculate the aggregate market value of the voting and non-voting common equity held by non-affiliates as of such date.

-On February 19, 2021, 205,522,917 shares of the registrant's common stock, par value \$0.01 per share, were outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement relating to the 2021 Annual Meeting of Stockholders are incorporated herein by references in Part III of this Annual Report on Form 10-K to the extent stated herein.
-Such Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the registrant's fiscal year ended December 31, 2020.
+(Mark one) ☑ ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021.
+OR ☐ TRANSITION REPORT PURSUANT TO SEC ' ' For the transition period fromt Commission File Number: 001-3 9420 PACE TECHNO cact name of registrant as specified in · · · · · · · · · · · · · · · · · · · Delaware 81-3369925 (State or other jurisdiction of incorporation or or ganization) (IRS Employer Identification No.) (Addr 1 Fanatical Place City of Windcrest San Antonio, Texas 78218 ess of principal executive offices, incl luding zip code) (Re (210) 312-4000 gistrant's telephone number, includi ng area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share RXT The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ll-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \square Indicate by check mark if the registrant is not r equired to file reports pursuant to Secti ion 13 or Section 15(d) of the Act.
+Yes \square No \square iled by Section 13 or 15(d) of the Securities Exchange Act of ired to file such reports), and (2) has been subject to such filing

+5 f this chapter) during the preceding 12 m 5 5 • whether the registrant is a large accelerated See definitions of "large accelerated filed Exchange Act. any, or Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company new or revised financial accou ompany, indicate by check mark if the renting standards provided pursuant to Sec ion 13(a) of the Exchange Act. \Box · whether the registrant has filed a report of under Section 404(b) of the Sarbanes-O Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exc change Act).
+Yes □ No ☑ alue of the voting and non-voting commo leted second fiscal quarter, was \$1,031 m On February 22, 2022, 2 211,969,903 shares of the registrant's con nmon stock, par value \$0.01 per shar e, were outstanding.
+DOCUMENTS IN ICORPORATED BY REFERENC E Part III of this Annual Report t's definitive Proxy Statement relating to on Form 10-K to the extent stated herein. nt's fiscal year ended December 31, 2021 Such Proxy Statement will be filed v

+Signatures